xyproto/cxx/README.md

 * When running `sm test`, the `_test.*` files will be compiled and run.
 * `*_test.*` files must each contain a `main` function.

+#### CMake

+* Projects that uses CMake (and need no extra command line arguments when running `cmake`) are also Sakemake compatible and can be built with:

+    sm cmake

+* Or if using CMake + Ninja:

+    sm ninja

+Only building projects with CMake is supported, not clearing, installing and packaging files.

 ## Source code formatting

 * `sm fmt` will format C++17 source code in a single, fixed, formatting style (clang-format "Chromium"-style), which is not configurable, on purpose.
 Using `sm fmt` is optional.